 What We Do

 Eligible populations can include LGBTQ+ refugees, Special Immigrant Visa(SIV) holders, individuals paroled as refugees or asylees(Ukrainians, Afghans, etc.), Cuban and Haitian entrants, certain Amerasians from Vietnam, trafficking survivors(T-Visa), and certain Lawful Permanent Residents.
 Please contact irisreception@ladiocese.org for more information.

-Since it was first established in 2004, IRIS has helped nearly 15,000 refugees find hope, hospitality, and a safe haven in the Los Angeles.
-As the Southern California affiliate of Episcopal Migration Ministries, IRIS partners with the U.S. Department of State to provide protection, relief, and long-term solutions for refugees and conflict victims who seek sanctuary from persecution.
+Since it was first established in 2004, IRIS helped nearly 15,000 refugees find hope, hospitality, and a safe haven in Los Angeles.
+As the Southern California affiliate of Episcopal Migration Ministries (EMM), IRIS had partnered with former administrations’ U.S. Department of State to provide protection, relief, and long-term solutions for refugees and conflict victims who seek sanctuary from persecution.

-Each year IRIS resettles hundreds of refugees who are fleeing war, persecution, violence, or genocide.
+Each year IRIS resettled hundreds of refugees who are fleeing war, persecution, violence, or genocide.
 Many of these refugees have been persecuted on the basis of their race, religion, nationality, political opinion, or membership in a particular social group.
 Resettlement is not as easy as it may seem.
-IRIS provides a range of programs that empower newly arrived refugees with support necessary for successfully starting new lives in Southern California.
-IRIS provides its clients with services and items they’ll need during their initial months in the United States including cultural and community orientation, enrollment in English learning classes, youth school enrollment, connections to social services, and more.
+IRIS provided a range of programs that empower newly arrived refugees with support necessary for successfully starting new lives in Southern California.
+Clients worked with IRIS to access services and items they’ll need during their initial months in the United States.
+This included, and was certainly not limited to, cultural and community orientation, enrollment in English learning classes, youth school enrollment, connections to social services, and more.

+What We Do